In this guide:

 Although stainless steel is rust-resistant, it is not impervious.
 Its corrosion resistance is based on its passivation layer, which can be disturbed chemically.
 Salts, acids, scratches that hold moisture, and iron deposits can cause stainless steel to become vulnerable to rust.

-Care must be taken when installing stainless: steel tools should not be used because they can change the surface chemistry of the steel.
+Care must be taken when installing stainless: steel tools can change the surface chemistry of the steel by leaving behind iron deposits that make the surface vulnerable.
+Any place that has come into contact with steel should be cleaned.
 Deep scratches that could hold moisture should be avoided.

 Maintenance of stainless surfaces is not difficult but should be undertaken regularly if the steel is exposed to bumps, scratches, salt, iron, or other chemicals.
 Outdoor site furniture should be attended to twice per year.